BallMJ92/R-D/README.md

 # R-D
-Research and development in programming languages
+Research and development into different programming paradigms